Fernando-A-Rocha/mta-add-models/[examples]/sampobj_red/README.md

-# `newmodels_red`: SA-MP Object Models
+# `sampobj_red`: SA-MP Objects for Newmodels v6

 With [`newmodels_red`](https://github.com/Fernando-A-Rocha/mta-add-models) (and `sampobj_red` resource) you can add all of [SA-MP's object models](https://dev.prineside.com/en/gtasa_samp_model_id/tag/2-sa-mp/) to your server, so you can use them to create custom maps, or spawn objects using Lua scripts.

-## Attention ⚠️
+## Large Size ⚠️

 There are over 1,400 SA-MP object models!
-It is not recommended to add all of them to your server unless you will really need them, as it will increase the download size for players.

-Instead, you can add only the models you need.
+It is recommended to keep `download="false"` in the resource's `meta.xml` as well as `metaDownloadFalse=true` in `server.lua` to prevent clients from downloading all the models when they join your server.

 ## How to install